bonimy/MushROMs/README.md

 # Contributions
 Do you want to add a feature, report a bug, or propose a change to MushROMs?
 That's awesome!
 First, please refer to our [Contributing](CONTRIBUTING.md) file.
 We use it in hopes having the best working environment we can.

-# Milestones
-Below are the current [Milestones](https://github.com/bonimy/MushROMs/milestones) for MushROMs.
-If you have an idea of what you want to offer, this is a good section get started with.
-* **[Ready, Set...](https://github.com/bonimy/MushROMs/milestone/1)**: Let's set up the project to a working standard.
-Let's have community and contributing guidelines and create a solid understanding of _how_ we want to build and create before we go!

 # Credits
 Major contributors to MushROMs